-- Change may be brought about by changes in the operating environment of the Early Childhood Education sector, changing community needs, or by the organisation looking for ways by which improvement to quality and delivery of service may be achieved; - (ii) In order to achieve quality early childhood education, the needs and interests of employees, children, families/whanau, community and the employer must all be considered. - (iii) There are positive ways in which the process of change can be approached and utilised to the benefit of all.
+Change may be brought about by changes in the operating environment of the Early Childhood Education sector, changing community needs, by the organisation looking for ways by which improvement to quality and delivery of service may be achieved or to ensure the financial sustainability of the organisation;

+- (ii) In order to achieve quality early childhood education, the needs and interests of employees, children, families/whanau, community and the employer must all be considered. - (iii) There are positive ways in which the process of change can be approached and utilised to the benefit of all.
 Planning, prior to and during change, is recognised as an important part of any managed approach. - (iv) The employer has the right to plan, manage, organise and finally decide on the operation of the centre/service.
 However, effective and successful changes to the organisation benefit from the involvement of employees.
 This includes timely and appropriate consultation.